William Atherton: Career

 Other film credits include No Mercy (1986), The Pelican Brief (1993), Bio-Dome (1996), Mad City (1997), The Crow: Salvation (2000), The Last Samurai (2003), Grim Prairie Tales (1990), the TV movies Buried Alive (1990), Headspace (2005) and Virus (1995).
 He has also made guest appearances on such television series as The Twilight Zone, Murder, She Wrote, Desperate Housewives, Law & Order, The Equalizer, Boston Legal, Castle and Monk.
 Atherton provided the voice of Dr. Destiny on Justice League.
 He had a recurring role in NBC's detective drama Life.

-While starring in The Day of the Locust, Atherton was offered and accepted the opportunity to provide lead vocals for "What'll I Do", the main title theme for the Robert Redford film version of The Great Gatsby.
 His 2007 appearances included the film The Girl Next Door, an adaptation of the best-selling Jack Ketchum novel of the same name.
 He also reprised his role as Walter Peck in Ghostbusters: The Video Game, released on June 16, 2009.

 Atherton was cast in the final season of ABC's Lost.
 He appeared in the musical Gigi for the Reprise Theatre in Los Angeles as "Honoré Lachailles" in 2011.

 Following his work on the musical, he stepped into a comedic role in Tim and Eric's Billion Dollar Movie (2012), produced by Will Ferrell's Funny or Die, Gary Sanchez Productions and Abso Lutely Productions.

 In summer 2014, Atherton was cast in a recurring role as Viceroy Mercado in the Syfy series Defiances second season.

 Atherton co-starred in the 2017 Netflix thriller, Clinical, and appears in several upcoming documentaries on his most iconic films.
-The first to be released is the 2019 Cleanin' Up the Town: Remembering Ghostbusters which features the original 1984 cast.
+The first to be released is Cleanin' Up the Town: Remembering Ghostbusters (2019) which features the original 1984 cast.

+In 2024, Atherton reprised his role as Walter Peck, now the mayor of New York City, in the film Ghostbusters: Frozen Empire.

 Personal life

 Atherton has been married to writer Bobbi Goldin since December 8, 1980.
-On the Phil Donahue show in 1981, William Atherton claimed that he was once homosexual but changed due to the Aesthetic Realism of Eli Siegel.
+On The Phil Donahue Show in 1981, Atherton claimed that he was once homosexual but changed due to the Aesthetic Realism of Eli Siegel.

 Atherton has sung in various productions in later years.
-In 2011, he performed "I Remember It Well," a popular song from Gigi with his former Reprise Theater co-star, Millicent Martin, at a sold-out performance in Palm Springs for Michael Childers' One Night Only, benefiting the Jewish Family Service of the Desert.
+In 2011, he performed "I Remember It Well," a popular song from Gigi with his former Reprise Theater co-star, Millicent Martin, at a sold-out performance in Palm Springs for Michael Childers's One Night Only, benefiting the Jewish Family Service of the Desert.
 He returned in 2013 to the same sold-out event to sing the classic, "Isn't It Romantic?"

-As an avid promoter of education, Atherton has worked with the Library Foundation of Los Angeles in readings benefiting the Los Angeles Public Library.
-He appeared twice with his former co-star, Stephanie Zimbalist in the Gregory Peck Reading Series and they were directed by the iconic Gregory Peck.
-One of these evenings was a tribute to actor Roddy McDowall who emceed their evening for the Library's benefactors.